ElderDrop/gog_task/README.md

 ### 3. Data Reconciliation

-The reconciliation logic for `raw_transactions` vs. `psp_transactions` was integrated directly into the fact table layer.
+The reconciliation logic for `raw_transactions` vs. `psp_transactions` was integrated directly into the fact table in audit schema.
 This strategic placement was made because the data is crucial for future analytical purposes, such as identifying game categories with **payment processing issues** or pinpointing problems with the integration system.